prokube/kubeflow-examples/pipelines/pipe-fiction/README.md

 - "Go to definition" works across package imports
 - Refactoring support across the entire codebase

-**This separation allows you to:**

-1. **Develop core logic** using standard Python development practices
-2. **Test business logic** without spinning up KFP environments
-3. **Debug algorithms** using familiar tools and workflows
-4. **Reuse code** across multiple components without duplication
-5. **Maintain clean abstractions** between ML code and infrastructure
-6. **Scale development** - multiple developers can work on the package independently
+*Note: this trick only works when there are no dependency conflicts between the Python venvs in the pipelines folder and the custom packages.
+As soon as there are multiple packages with significantly different dependencies that should run in different KFP components, this trick no longer works.*

 ## Execution Environments

-There are (at least) three ways to execute the pipeline that uses logic from the custom package in tasks within the DAG:
+As indicated in the quick start section, there are (at least) three ways to execute the pipeline that uses logic from the custom package in tasks within the DAG:

 ### 1. Subprocess Runner (Fastest Development)

 **Best for:** Quick iteration, algorithm development, initial testing

+In this setup, the pipeline is run on your local machine using subprocesses.

 ```bash
 cd pipelines
 python run_locally_in_subproc.py
 ```

+**Workflow**

+A typical workflow using the subprocess runner could look like this:
+1. Implement changes in component or custom package code
+2. Run `python run_locally_in_subproc.py` to see if it works
+3. Set breakpoints using the debugger or IDE to figure out what's wrong
+4. Build and push Docker image when ready for submission to the cluster (this could also be done in a CI/CD pipeline):
+   `docker build -t <your-registry>/<your-image-name>:<your-tag> . && docker push`
+5. Update image reference in pipeline components if needed
+6. Submit pipeline to cluster: `python submit_to_cluster.py`

+Note that this workflow also works inside Kubeflow notebooks.

 **Advantages:**
 - Fastest execution - no container overhead